qmk/qmk.fm_old/_posts/2019-03-11-keyboard-add-hotdox-keyboard.md

 Check out this keyboard on the [QMK Configurator](https://config.qmk.fm/#/hotdox/LAYOUT_ergodox).

-You can also find the [Kono Store](https://kono.store/products/ergodox-hotdox).
+You can also find the HotDox for sale on [Kono Store](https://kono.store/products/ergodox-hotdox).